mercadogabriel91/my-carousel/README.md

 # my-carousel
-simple carousel component for react.
+simple carousel component for react made with bootstrap.